Want to know the secret on how to get rid of hip dips fast?

 If you want to know how to lose thigh fat then check out my best exercises too.

-To fill out the side your hips you’ll have to use exercises that target your side hip muscles.
+To fill out the side your hips you’ll have to use strength training exercises that target your side hip muscles.

-Most specifically you’re going to want to train your glutes including the gluteus maximus and the gluteus minimus.
+Most specifically you’re going to want to use these exercises to build muscle on your glutes.
+This includes the gluteus maximus and the gluteus minimus.

 Also, be careful training your TFL (tensor fasciae latae) as it’s not an area that you really want to be training.
 It can cause your hips to tighten while also increasing the appearance of your hip dips.
 This body part is found on the lower part of your outside hip about where the pockets on your pants would be.

-- Raise one leg out to the side so that your knee matches the same height as your hips.
+- Raise your left leg out to the side so that your knee matches the same height as your hips.

-- Then slowly bring it back down to the starting position before repeating again.
+- Then slowly bring your left leg back down to the starting position before repeating again.

 - Begin making circles with one knee going forward and then halfway switch directions so your knees going backwards.